Graduate Scholars Program

 - Writing support and workshops

-Each student will be assigned to a dean in the Graduate School who will serve as an advisor to them during their first academic year.
-The advisor will help students think about the non-academic aspects of their lives as graduate students and serve as a complement to departmental advisers and the Director of Graduate Studies.
-Students will meet with their mentor twice a semester.
+Each student is assigned to a dean or staff member in the Graduate School who will serve as an mentor to them during their first academic year.
+The mentor will help students think about the non-academic aspects of their lives as graduate students and serve as a complement to departmental advisors and the Director of Graduate Studies.
+Students will meet with their mentor 1-2 times a semester.
 In addition, we will have dinners, service projects, and other social events to help build community within the cohort.

 Check out our Kaleidoscope Newsletter which has a page dedicated to GSP with all of our events and programs!